Here’s what you can do if a summer storm, hurricane or hailstorm strikes, plus what to do if a tree falls on your house.

 Heavy rain doesn’t necessarily mean damage, but flooding and standing water can do a number on siding.

-“Any areas exposed to water have the potential for mold, algae growth or rot,” Eldredge says.
+“Any areas exposed to water have the potential for mold, algae growth or rot,” Lincon says.
 “Examine them to determine if there will be long-term negative effects.”

 Even vinyl siding should be checked out.
 Pull it back slightly at the base of the house to look for any signs of mold or water damage.

-“If there’s a flood, you can almost guarantee there will be some sort of damage; you just have to determine what level of damage,” Eldredge says.
+“If there’s a flood, you can almost guarantee there will be some sort of damage; you just have to determine what level of damage,” Lincon says.

 Water can seep into the insulation, which acts as a sponge.
 “Look for swelling, bowing or buckling on your siding,” he suggests.